- Fall 2020 : Louisville Automation and Robotics Research Institute (LARRI) leads cluster faculty hiring in robotics.

-Our current research in multiscale robotics aims to answer these questions, by looking at the following aspects:
+Our current research in multi-scale robotics concentrates on the following aspects:

 - The size and precision of sensors, actuators and robots cuts across multiple scales from macro to nano.
 How do we design our microsystems and the robots that manufacture them in an intelligent way so that we can produce them in large numbers?

 - The number of sensors, actuator, and robots that must be aggregated varies between a few and large numbers.
 How do we network, coordinate, plan, and distribute the action of such collectives?

 - The complexity and cost of microsystems and robots vary from low-complexity and low-cost, to highly integrated and reliable systems.
 How do we package and integrate sensors, actuators, into small devices and robots in a multifunctional, reliable and cost-effective manner?